Chia-Network/chia-operator/docs/chiaharvester.md

 ## Plot storage

 You can mount hostPath volumes or persistent volumes in a harvester pod using the following syntax.
-All claims/hostPaths get mounted as subdirectories of `/plots` in the container.
+All claims/hostPaths get mounted as subdirectories of `/plots` in the container, and are mounted as read-only volumes.
 Harvesters ran with this operator set the `recursive_plot_scan` option to true.

 ```yaml
 spec: